What is the Minimum Effective Amount of Exercise For Depression

 Conclusion: A More Compassionate Approach to Exercise Prescription

 This research may contribute to a fundamental shift in how we can approach exercise for depression in patients with chronic illnesses.
-By demonstrating that minimal volumes of aerobic exercise offers benefits and that the WHO's 450 MET-min/week recommendation isn't mandatory for mental health improvements, we can create more accessible, achievable exercise prescriptions.
+By demonstrating that minimal volumes of aerobic exercise offer benefits and that the WHO's 450 MET-min/week recommendation isn't mandatory for mental health improvements, we can create more accessible, achievable exercise prescriptions.

 Perhaps most importantly, these findings help us reframe exercise from another burden placed on an already struggling person, to an adaptable tool that can meet you where you are.
 By starting small and focusing on consistent, manageable activity, we can help you experience meaningful mental health benefits without exacerbating your physical limitations.